bstahlman27/Menu-Organizer/README.md

 After adding items, you can choose to save the menu, which will be written to a file named menu.txt.

 Example Menu
-An example of what the generated menu file might look like:
+An example of what the generated menu file might look like (please use code view):

 Awesome's Restaurant